Want to take quizzes and track your credits?

 At academic institutions, residents are uniquely qualified to serve as superusers.
 They have front-line knowledge of the EHR because they utilize it the most: they write most notes, place most orders, and perform most patient chart reviews.
 They also have a broad knowledge of how the EHR is used in various sites across the institution, as they rotate through different clinical areas in their respective departments.
 This gives them a different perspective compared to clinicians who are isolated to only one narrow area of clinical practice.

 Additionally, residents have the motivation of frontline users to improve the EHR because changes will directly impact them.
-They speak clinical language fluently and are digital natives—making them more familiar with the language and processes of IT than older generations of clinicians.
+They speak clinical language fluently and are digital natives—often making them more familiar with the language and processes of IT than older generations of clinicians.
 Importantly, participation in the maintenance and improvement of the EHR contributes to resident education, creating the kind of doctors we want in our communities—those who can identify problems, take initiative, and develop creative and collaborative solutions.

 Resident superusers provide EHR training (“on-boarding”) to new residents and fellows.
 When compared with the prior system of IT-led EHR training, residents expressed much higher satisfaction with the peer-led arrangement.
 Superusers also complete an annual EHR optimization project to make the EHR more effective or efficient in their respective clinical areas.
 Examples of projects include: development and maintenance of EHR order sets, improvement of the readability and utility of clinical documentation, novel methods for clinical data visualization, and tools to facilitate safer hand-offs of inpatient care.